rafayshahood/adni-modif/README.md

 ![Architecture](./images/architecture.png)

 ## Repository structure:
-- `data` folder is used to store or reference data
 - `configuration` folder contains the YAML file for the configuration
 - `data_processing` folder contains the methods that are used to prepare data for a model
 - `models` folder defines a model structure
+- `run_nnclr.py` trains the NNCLR model
+- `run_classifier.py` trains the classification model
+- `run_indep_eval.py` evaluates the whole model on independent data
+- `run_nnclr.py` creates figures
-- Output will be saved into the folder `output`
+- All output information will be saved into the working folder (see `configuration.yaml`)

 ## Datasets are accessible through http://adni.loni.usc.edu/, if not otherwise stated:
 - (in use) ADNI.
 Alzheimer's Disease Neuroimaging Initiatve